3 tips to help you win on mobile

 That tech is moving fast is nothing new.
 It IS moving fast.
 But that statement doesn’t really lead you anywhere - it's hollow.
 So we thought that we’d fill in some of the voids, and we’ll start with a rather bold statement.

 ‘Responsive’ is no longer enough

 Responsive is not exactly outdated - but it just doesn’t cover the necessary bases, if you’re looking for a successful mobile experience for your users.
 And when we talk about ecommerce, unsuccessful customer experiences usually doesn’t bode well for business.
 There’s a big fat ‘why’ lurking here - why is responsive no longer enough?
-We have a three-pronged answer to that, shaped in the form of 3 tips to help your business embrace the mobile users, and keep them coming back.
+We have a three-pronged answer to that.
+They are shaped in the form of 3 tips to help your business embrace the mobile users, and keep them coming back.